El Chiringuito de Jugones: History

 El chiringuito is directed by sports journalist Josep Pedrerol, following the same format, technical team and collaborators of the program Punto pelota, which he presented at Intereconomía.

 Thus, Pedrerol reached an agreement with Atresmedia, on December 20, 2013 to begin broadcasting the program on January 6, 2014.
 In addition, it was confirmed that the program would be broadcast through Nitro and would be called El chiringuito de Jugones, thus boosting the brand of La Sexta s sports program called Jugones, becoming the most watched program in the late night slot on DTT channels, as well as the leading program on Nitro, having doubled the channel's audience share since its premiere.

 On May 5, 2014, due to the closure of the Nitro channel, the program went on air through La Sexta, taking advantage of the start of the 2014 World Cup, so it changed its name to El chiringuito del mundial.
 In its beginnings on La Sexta it was broadcast after En el Aire around 1:30 and sometimes even at 2:00, under the name Chiringuito after hours.

 After the end of the World Cup and in view of the 2014-2015 television season, El Chiringuito de Jugones changed channels again, recovering its original name.
 Thus, Neox broadcast the program between August 18, 2014 and July 9, 2015.

 However, after the creation of Atresmedia's Mega channel, aimed at the same audience (mainly male) as the first channel where the program was broadcast (Nitro), El chiringuito de Jugones moved its broadcasts to this channel on August 10, 2015.
 In the early hours of June 8, 2018, the program celebrated its 1,000th broadcast, gathering the entire team on the set.

 Since February 9, 2020, the program has been broadcast on Multimedios Televisión in México.
 In 2021, Fox Deportes in the United States began broadcasting the program live at 7:00 Eastern Time in North America, as it airs in España on Mega.
 In 2025, SportyNet signed to broadcast the show in Brazil.
 The program is also rebroadcast in radio format on a number of Spanish local radio stations.
 It is also rebroadcast daily from 6:20 a.m. to 9:00 a.m. in Spain on Mega.

+After thirteen years on the air and 2,938 episodes, the football talk show came to an end on July 20, 2026, after Josep Pedrerol did not renew his contract with Atresmedia.
+The format concluded with a discussion of the Spanish men's national football team's victory in the 2026 FIFA World Cup.
+The following day, it was announced that the program and its entire team would move to Mediaset España, where it would be renamed El Chiringuito and would air from August 17, 2026, on Energy and Cuatro.